Chrysoblephus puniceus: Biology

+Fisheries

-It is an important commercial species, making up 25-50% of the total commercial catch in KwaZulu-Natal.
+Chrysoblephus puniceus is an important commercial species, making up 25-50% of the total commercial catch in KwaZulu-Natal.
 Because large individuals are targeted by commercial fishing, and the only males are large, there was growing concern that the stock could be wiped out in the early 1990s, and indeed the stock was severely depleted by fishing by the late 1990s, but has since shown a 30% recovery in biomass.